 All technological changes inevitably evolve how people do work.
 The growing capabilities of digital replicas are no different: both by reducing effort and shifting responsibilities.
 Here, technological changes can impact existing jobs or lead to the ethical and legal issues of “deepfakes.”
 These challenges are quickly being addressed by policymakers and industry leaders.

-Because of these consequences, it’s important that users are aware of the risks, and for developers to address them.
+Because of these consequences, it’s important that developers are aware of the risks to address them.
 Users are best prepared when they read service and local policies.
 Many developers have clear use limits and forbid misuse.

 For example, Tavus puts security and privacy first.
 The company employs safety checks including voice identification and user consent to ensure a user can only replicate themselves.
-Tavus also requires all customer content to be licensed, for users to follow local data laws (data privacy, data protection, and biometrics laws), and limits users to those over 18.
+Tavus also requires all users to follow local data laws (data privacy, data protection, and biometrics laws) and limits users to those over 18.
 The service has established procedures to handle data breaches, including working with regulators and notifying affected users.

 How to Make a Digital Replica

-Let’s take a look at how to make your very own digital replica with Tavus:
+Let’s take a look at how your users can make their very own digital replica with Tavus in just a few short API calls:

 1. Video Training

-Just record two minutes of video, Speak clearly, and have a clean background!
+Users submit about two minutes of video, including clear speech and background!
 Talk about the relevant topic.
-Upload your video footage to Tavus.

 2. Replica is Processed

 Next, just wait while Tavus’ Phoenix model translates the video.
 Tavus is busy interpreting the video on its servers to render an avatar.
-It will take no more than nine hours.
-Check back any time before then to see if it's done!
+It will take no more than two hours.
+Users can check back any time before then to see if it's done!

 3. Generate Replica Videos

-Last, create custom videos using your likeness!
-Here you can change variables like the background and the script for the newly-created talking head.
-Once you’re satisfied, finalize the video.
-Advanced users can use a CSV to generate multiple videos at once!
+Last, create custom videos using the submitted likeness!
+Here users can change variables like the background and the script for the newly-created talking head.
+Once satisfied, finalize the video.

 Make Your Own Digital Replica

-Digital replicas have the power to enhance, simplify, and even upend the way people do business.
-And now, the technology to develop your own digital replica is at your fingertips.
+Digital replicas have the power to enhance, simplify, and even upend the way people interact with your platform.
+And now, the capability to integrate your own digital replica technology is at your fingertips.

-Tavus allows you to create and choose from dozens of template replicas.
+Tavus allows your users to create and choose from dozens of template avatars.
 Its simple, feature-rich interface is highly accessible so that you can easily integrate it into your software.
 It has a tailor-made replica API that is both comprehensive and concise.
 It includes accessible support, clear instructions, and thorough documentation.

-With such an intuitive process, Tavus gives you the tools to create not only a visual replica, but one that is both highly useful and realistic.
+With such an intuitive process, Tavus gives your users the tools to create not only a visual replica, but one that is both highly useful and realistic.